NPellet/lambda-wrappers/README.md

 #### <a name='Createacontroller'></a>3.
 Create a controller

-You can now write your controller, which must implement the interface exported by the Lambda wrapper (we called it `Interface`)
+You may now write the controller, which must implement the interface exported by the Lambda wrapper (we called it `Interface`, see above)

 ```typescript
 // path/to/controller.ts